 Page

-Report of Independent Auditors F-4
+F-4

-Consolidated Financial Statements

-Consolidated Balance Sheets F-5
+F-5

-Consolidated Statements of Operations F-6
+F-6

-Consolidated Statements of Convertible Redeemable Preferred Stock and

-Stockholders' Deficit F-7
+F-7

-Consolidated Statements of Cash Flows F-8

-Notes to Consolidated Financial Statements F-9

-F-3
+F-8

+F-9

 Report of Independent Auditors

 Board of Directors PharmAthene, Inc.

 We have audited the accompanying consolidated balance sheets of PharmAthene, Inc. as of December 31, 2005 and 2004, and the related consolidated statements of operations, convertible redeemable preferred stock and stockholders' deficit, and cash flows for each of the three years in the period ended December 31, 2005.
 These financial statements are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these financial statements based on our audit.